At SANE we believe art and creative expression can help build connection, grow diverse communities and drive social inclusion.

 The DAX Centre

-The education programs for school and tertiary students and community groups centre on a tour of the current exhibition.
+The education programs for school, tertiary students and community groups centre on a tour of the current exhibition.
 Using the artworks to engage in often difficult conversations around mental health issues, the programs weave in understandings about stigma and the role we can all play in reducing it, as well as the role of art and creativity in leading a fulfilling and mentally healthy life.

 The Dax Centre